 There’s no such thing as a perfect rehab program that works for everyone.
 Because alcohol or drug addiction circumstances are unique for all of us, we customize the right treatment for you or your loved one by spending time with you, identifying your treatment needs, appropriate therapy, and aftercare, comes from collaboration among the client, primary therapist, and treatment team.
 Treatment plans also takes into consideration, when applicable, the client’s co-occurring mental health conditions such as depression, anxiety, Bipolar Disorder, and/or PTSD.
 Throughout the client’s program stay, we evaluate the treatment plan, the client’s progress, and appropriate next steps in treatment.

-We have incorporated 12-Step concepts into our curriculum and strongly encourage involvement in these and other peer support groups.
-The section “What are the Twelve Steps?
-Steppin’ a New Life” introduces clients to the positive peer fellowship of these meetings and the overall 12-Step spirit.
-Besides being a safe environment for sharing among peers during and after rehabilitation, these groups help you or your loved one establish a social network of sober friends and activities.
+Our clinical team incorporated 12-Step concepts and meetings into our programming because we strongly encourage your involvement in meetings, peer support groups, and sober activities.
+Meetings are a safe environment to share among recovering peers during and after rehabilitation, these groups help you or your loved one establish a social network of sober friends and activities.
 Most importantly, 12-Step group attendance has shown to increase lengths of abstinence (Journal of Substance Addiction Treatment, April 2014).

 What will be different this time?

 Long-term recovery is possible for you or your loved one if you are engaged and committed to the program. – National Institute of Drug Abuse (NIDA)

 By developing individualized treatment plans, Recovery First West treats the unique addiction and co-occurring behavioral health needs of the client.